maxtaco/tamejs/README.md

 This code maintains two counters: the number of requests sent, and the number received.
 It keeps looping until the last lookup is received.
-Inside the loop, if there is room in the window and there are more to send, then send; otherwise, wait and harvest.  `Rendezvous.mkev` makes an event much like the `pledge` primitive, but it also takes a first argument that associates an idenitifer with the event fired.
+Inside the loop, if there is room in the window and there are more to send, then send; otherwise, wait and harvest.  `Rendezvous.rvPledge` makes an pledge much like the `pledge` primitive, but it also takes a first argument that associates an idenitifer with the event fired.
 This way, the waiter can know which event he's getting back.
 In this case we use the variable `nsent` as the event ID --- it's the ID of this